Philadelphia Phillies: Rivalries

 The Phillies had several notable rivalries through history as they often clashed frequently against the Atlanta Braves, Los Angeles Dodgers, and the New York Mets during the 1970s, 1980s, 1990s, and the 2000s.
 The Phillies often faced heated matchups against all three teams.
 Against the Dodgers and the Braves, those matchups have happened in the postseason, the Dodgers five times in the NLCS, the Braves twice in the NLDS and once in the NLCS.
 The fierceness of their matchups against the Mets are due to the geographic New York-Philadelphia rivalry, which is also seen in other sports.

+Atlanta Braves

+The Phillies rivalry with the Atlanta Braves started prior to the teams becoming division mates, as the Phillies upset the Braves in the 1993 NL Championship Series, a year before the Braves moved to the NL East.
+While the Braves have often gotten the best of the Phillies in the regular season, the Phillies have flipped the script in the postseason, going 3–0 against the Braves (1993, 2022, and 2023), creating a rivalry where both fanbases own bragging rights.

+Throughout their rivalry since 1994, both franchises have dominated the National League East standings.
+The Braves won the division from 1995–2005, the Phillies won five straight from 2007–2011, and the Braves would then win six straight from 2018–2023.
+Most recently, the Phillies won consecutive NL East titles in 2024 and 2025, and the Braves won the division in 2026.